Interview, December 2018

 AS: Yeah, and it’s so exciting that you’ve been awarded together with your graduate student.

 GM: That too, yes, yes, yes.
-You know, when I proposed this idea to Donna Strickland she said: ‘Well that’s so simple, you know, this is not a PhD’.
+When I proposed this idea to Donna Strickland she said: ‘Well that’s so simple, this is not a PhD’.
 You know … [Laughs]

 GM: No, it’s not a PhD, it’s Nobel Prize material!